mavryk-network/netezos/docs/docs/wallet-import.md

 ---

 # Wallet Import and HD Keys Interaction
-With Netezos.Keys you can create or import a Hierarchical Deterministic (HD) wallet.
+With Netmavryk.Keys you can create or import a Hierarchical Deterministic (HD) wallet.

 ## Basic usage